felipelouza/gsufsort/README.md

 ./gsufsort INPUT [options]
 ```

-where INPUT is a single file with a string collection.
+where INPUT is a single file or directory with a string collection.

 ### Construction options: